-If the person you are searching for is a member of a regulated trade or profession, such as a barber, hair stylist, cab driver, undertaker, paramedic, nurse, doctor, lawyer or private investigator, they will be certified, licensed, or registered through a state agency.
+If the person is a member of a regulated trade or profession, such as a barber, hair stylist, cab driver, undertaker, paramedic, nurse, doctor, lawyer, real estate agent, or private investigator, they will be certified, licensed, or registered through a state agency.

-If your subject requires a state professional license, you can check that on the net for most of the major states.
-For a complete list of links to professional licensing, just go to the Council on Licensure, Enforcement and Regulation.
-Their web site contains over thirty professions in which licensing or certification is involved and provided contact information for most of them in each of the 50 states.
+If the person has (or should have) a state professional license, check that online for most states.
+For a complete list of links to professional licensing, check the Council on Licensure, Enforcement and Regulation website, which contains over thirty professions in which licensing or certification is involved and provides contact information for most of them in each of the 50 states.

-The Maryland Department of Labor, Licensing, and Regulation has a very useful database.
-If the person you are looking for is employed in Maryland, and is legally practicing in one of these fields, the database will have their name and address:
+The Maryland Department of Labor has a license search database.
+If the person you are looking for is employed in Maryland, and is legally practicing in one of the fields listed on the website (e.g., architect, barber, plumbing, etc.), then the database will have their name and address.

 Vital Records Offices

 Vital records can be a good place to start building your stockpile of information on the person you are looking for.
-Marriage, divorce, birth and death certificates are available from the Vital Statistics Administration.
+Maryland marriage, divorce, birth, and death certificates are available from the Vital Statistics Administration.

 Marriage certificates are useful for finding information about a missing spouse.
-Things which you no longer recall such as birth dates or middle names or maiden names.
+They may also help you with information you may no longer recall such as birth dates or middle names or maiden names.
 The marriage certificate will be located in the state in which you were married.

-Divorce records can be useful if you have heard rumors that your separated spouse may have divorced.
+Divorce records can be useful in a variety of situation, including determining if someone is actually divorced.
 You will have to look for the divorce certificate in the state and county where the divorce was filed.

-Birth certificates can be used to locate an individual if you know or have heard that the person you are searching for has had a child.
-If you know where the child may have been born, you may get some clues a parent’s city from information on the certificate.
-Information on the birth certificate can lead to more searchable information such the mother, father, or child of the birth.
+Birth certificates can be used to locate an individual if you know or have heard that the person has had a child.
+If you know where the child may have been born, you may get some clues about the parent from information on the certificate.
+Information on the birth certificate can lead to more searchable information such the mother, father, or child.

 Death certificates can be used to show evidence of death.